AndyQ/reinvent_schedule_extract/README.md

 I didn't see anything in the re:Invent TOS regarding scraping schedule content.
 If I missed something, I'm happy to remove the tool.

 ## TL;DR How to use the tool:
-1. In the reinvent.py file, update your event website credentials in the USERNAME and PASSWORD vars.
+1. Rename config.py.dist to config.py and in that file, update your event website credentials in the USERNAME and PASSWORD vars.
 These are the credentials you use when logging in on this page: https://www.portal.reinvent.awsevents.com/connect/login.ww.
 2. Download the Chrome web driver for your OS (https://sites.google.com/a/chromium.org/chromedriver/downloads).
 3. Change the CHROME_DRIVER var to point to the driver location.
 4. Set the REQ_VERIFY to False if you want to ignore SSL cert errors.